-Saltburn's history evolved around fishing and - due to its relative isolation on the coast - smuggling.
-The lie of the land helped the smugglers for a long time until their operations were curtailed by the revenue men, backed up by the Redcoats, although the easing of taxes after the Napoleonic Wars contributed to the demise of the illicit trade.
+Saltburn's history evolved around fishing and smuggling, due to its relative isolation on the coast.
+The lie of the land helped the smugglers for a long time until their operations were curtailed by the revenue men, backed up by the Redcoats when the Napoleonic Wars came to an abrupt end at Waterloo in June,1815.
+The easing of taxes after the Napoleonic Wars also contributed to the demise of the illicit trade.
 The walk in hand is strenuous, but by no means too strenuous for your average family with a range of children between the ages of about ten and fifteen.

 The walk will blow the cobwebs out of your soul and invigorate you, and there are refreshment stops along the way.
 As a route the walk is ideal for serious walkers if they wish to take in the whole length without breaks.
 There are great views of the sea and countryside, starting and ending in Old Saltburn's large car park near Cat Nab.
 Walking distance is eight miles (13km), the going moderate at most times of the year, fairly well-drained and can take around four hours - not exactly a 'route march'.

 Beginning at the car park cross the road and pass the waterworks on your left before coming to a footbridge.
 A sign points into Saltburn Gill Nature Reserve.
 After crossing the stile you follow a path that brings you high above the Gill.
 Steps lead to two more stiles about 170 yards (50m) apart and a footbridge leads to a pathway close to Saltburn Gill.